cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 The available samples can be listed, with the `task samples:list` command.
 Set the `SAMPLE_APP` environment variable name as the folder is called inside the sample folder.

-You can use e.g: `export SAMPLE_APP=ts-cdk-project-with-private-repository;`.
+You can use e.g: `export SAMPLE_APP=cdk-ts-example;`.
-In case you want to use the `ts-cdk-project-with-private-repository` you can skip this step as that is the default sample used.
+In case you want to use the `cdk-ts-example` you can skip this step as that is the default sample used.

 Then you need to execute the `task samples:dev:init` command.
 This command create the `development/project` temporarily folder and initialize the project with [Projen](https://projen.io/).